cardano-foundation/CIPs/CIP-0381/README.md

 relations over discrete logarithm values.
 However, for sake of simplicity in this computation, we consider the simplest form of anonymous credentials, which contains no attributes.
 We note that proving statements regarding attributes does not require further pairing evaluations.
-  * Proof verification to a relation involving elements in G1 and G2.
+  * Proof verification reduces to a relation involving elements in G1 and G2.
 This verification does not require the pairing evaluation, but does require G1 and G2 additions and multiplications.
-  * 2 miller loops + final verify
+  * 2 Miller loops + final verify

 ## Specification
 We now provide the technical specification.